Employment misunderstanding and misconceptions

 Having all aspects of your employment arrangements (for example, leave, education release and in-practice teaching provisions; rostering; on-call, after-hours and home-visits requirements, etc) in writing is in the best interests of both you and your employer — it protects both parties, ensures you are on the same page, and provides clarity if there is ever a dispute about the terms and conditions of your employment.
 GPRA provides an employment agreement template that can assist.

 Even if the terms and conditions of your employment are the NTCER minimum, be sure to have this in writing.
-Read the NTCER document, when you reviewing the employment agreement so that you know what these minimum terms and conditions are, before you sign.
+Read the NTCER document when you are reviewing the employment agreement so that you know what these minimum terms and conditions are, before you sign.

 Remember, a signed employment agreement also gives you the opportunity to put any special items in writing, such as specific dates of annual leave or rostering arrangements (This may be important for you, if you have specific family needs or other commitments).
 It also gives you the chance to negotiate your terms and conditions above the NTCER minimum.